How to Write an Operations Plan Section of your Business Plan

 Development Phase

-: Explain all the steps involved in creating your product.
-This should be a highly informative, elaborate description of the steps.
+Explain all the steps involved in creating your product.
+Provide a detailed description of each step, including any inefficiencies and the actions needed to address them.
 Here, you also mention any inefficiencies that exist and talk about the actions that need to be taken to tackle them.

 Write down the risks involved in the production and potential problems you may face later down the line.
 State the safety measures employees take to avoid any misfortune while working.
 Explain how you store hazardous material and discard waste.

-: Describe the measures you’re taking to assure and verify the quality of the end product.
-If you are working towards getting a product certification, explain the steps you take to meet the set standards.
+Describe the measures you’re taking to assure and verify the quality of the end product.
+If you’re working towards getting a product certification, explain the steps you take to meet the set standards.

 Manufacturing Phase